ChengmingZhang-CAS/CauTrigger-main/README.md

   <img src="docs/logo.png" alt="CauTrigger logo" width="300" />
 </div>

-Deciphering and manipulating cell state transitions remain fundamental challenges in biology, as transcription factors (TFs) orchestrate these processes by regulating downstream effectors through hierarchical interactions.
-CauTrigger, a deep learning framework that uses causal information flow to identify TFs driving state transitions from gene expression profiles spanning two states.
-By incorporating hierarchical regulatory relationships, CauTrigger disentangles causal drivers from spurious associations and offers mechanistic insights into regulatory cascades.
+Biological systems exhibit complex hierarchical regulation, where system states are governed by multilayered regulatory interactions.
+Understanding the causal architecture underlying these state transitions remains a major challenge due to confounding factors and the limitations of correlation-based analyses.
+To address this, we present CauTrigger, a hierarchical deep latent variable model that integrates do-calculus to identify potential causal triggers and predict perturbation outcomes.
+By disentangling causal and spurious latent factors, CauTrigger reconstructs the underlying regulatory hierarchy and enables interpretable reasoning over observational data.

 ![CauTrigger Overview](docs/CauTrigger_overview.png)